anthony-rgs/artemis/README.md

 - **Album**
 - **Album with multiple discs**

-### - `billion_club.py` (Bonus)
+### - `/billionClubScripts` (Bonus)

 Spotify has a playlist containing all tracks with **over 1 billion streams**.
-This script retrieves all tracks and then accesses each track page to extract the **exact play count** as well as additional track details such as album information, track image, and embed links.
+This folder contains several scripts that can be used to retrieve all this information:

+- the **playlist**
+- information about each **song**
+- information about each **artist**
+- information about each **album**

+To avoid being timed out by Spotify, you have to create and destroy the browser for each URL.
+The total scraping process takes about 2 hours for 1,000 songs (yes, it's really long...).

 The generated JSON file looks like this: